 How to Choose Garden Seeds – Conclusion

-What will you eat?
+What will you use?
 What kind of seed will you plant?
 What can you optimize for your space?
-Answer those questions, and you’ll be well on your way to determining how to choose garden seeds for the year.
+Answer these types of questions, and you’ll be well on your way to determining how to choose garden seeds for the year.